gini/gini-sdk-ios/doc/source/guides/common-tasks.rst

 Handling SDK errors
 ===================

-Currently, the Gini iOS SDK doesn't have intelligent error-handling mechanisms.
-All errors that occure during executing a task are handed over transparently.
-You can react on those errors by checking ``task.error`` in the block of the task.
+Currently, the Gini SDK doesn't have intelligent error-handling mechanisms.
+All errors that occur during executing a task are handed over transparently.
+You can react to those errors by checking ``task.error`` in the block of the task.
 We may add better error-handling mechanisms in the future.
 At the moment we recommend checking the network status when a task failed and retrying the task.